victortp/auto-bombcrypto/docs/en.md

 pip install -r "requirements.txt"
 ```

-## ☕ Using Bombcrypto Bot
+## ☕ Using Auto BOMBCRYPTO

-To use Bombcrypto Bot, follow the steps below:
+To use Auto BOMBCRYPTO, follow the steps below:

 - Open [Bombcrypto website](https://app.bombcrypto.io/)
 - Open the project folder in the command prompt / terminal